kinnara-digital-studio/kecak-workflow/docs/developmentBuildingApps.md

 ## Building Application

 This article will explain how to create great application using Kecak Workflow.
-No we will create a application about reimbursement called `Reimbursement Approval`.
+Now we will create a application about reimbursement called `Reimbursement Approval`.

-- If requestor want make a submission lest than Rp.500.000,00, requestor should have approval from supervisior
+- If requester want make a submission lest than Rp.500.000,00, requester should have approval from supervisor
-- If requestor want make a submisson Rp.500.000,00 or more, requestor should have approval form manager
+- If requester want make a submisson Rp.500.000,00 or more, requester should have approval form manager
-- Manager and supervisior can do reject to requestor submission.
+- Manager and supervisor can do reject to requester submission.

 ### Designing a Process
 1. Create new design process